Widowhood effect: Effects on social life

-Elderly widows experience changes in their social lives prior to and following the deaths of their spouses.
+Elderly widows usually experience changes in their social lives prior to and following the deaths of their spouses.
 A study conducted by Utz and colleagues revealed that elderly persons experiencing widowhood spent more time with family and friends than non-widowed counterparts, based on the lifestyle changes that occur in elderly couples.
 Although widowed subjects were more likely to socialize with family and friends, they were no more likely to visit church or volunteer than the intact couples.
 This study also found that healthy spouses were reclusive while their significant other was on their deathbed, but due to a network of family and friends; the surviving spouse entered society being more social than they had been prior to the death of their husband or wife.
 Elderly widows were more or less involved socially depending on the amount of support they had from family and friends.
 It has been noted that widows who have a close and supportive social network can counteract the effects of widowhood by remaining active in their social group.
-Losing a spouse can have a profound impact on a person's overall wellbeing, affecting various aspects of their life.
-This can include their psychological, social, physical, practical, and economic wellbeing.
-With all of these aspects of a widowed individuals being affected maintaining a sense of normality is important to help avoid depression-like symptoms.
+Losing a spouse can have a profound impact on a person's overall well-being, affecting various aspects of their life.
+This can include their psychological, social, physical, practical, and economic well-being.
+With all of these aspects of a widowed individual being affected maintaining a sense of normality is important to help avoid depression-like symptoms.
 Social support, as well as creating new lasting relationships through social interaction can help the process of bereavement go smoother for individuals who experience the widow effect.